jmnote/go-tester/README.md

-# go-tester
+# tester

-`go-tester` is a Go package designed for generating consistent, human-readable test case names.
+`tester` is a Go package designed for generating consistent, human-readable test case names.
 It provides a function to convert various data types, including complex nested structures, into a string representation that can be used as a test case name.

 ## Features